CiscoTestAutomation/CL-DEVWKS-2808/workshop.md

 Let's now load this testbed file in Python, and, like above, initiate connection to our device and do some fun stuff.

-> Note -
->
-> If you have real devices, you can put in their device information and
-> connect to them.
-For the ease of this workshop, we provided mock devices.
-> They're not real devices, but "emulate" what a device can do, using pure
-> Python code.
->
-> To use the mock device, do: `. env/testbed`.
-> This sets the environment variables needed for the engine to "connect" to
-> the provided mock devices.
->
-> To unset the environment variables, do `. env/unset`

 ```python
 from genie.testbed import load